4 AUC Types and Integration Methods

 aucint.inf.pred.dose Same as .inf.pred Yes λz-based tail

-Note: aucint.inf.pred requires that lambda.z has been estimated (i.e., that the terminal slope is calculable from the data window).
+Note: aucint.inf.pred requires that lambda.z has been estimated (i.e. that the terminal slope is calculable from the data window).

 The .dose variants use dose-aware interpolation (interp.extrap.conc.dose()) at the interval start and end.
 This matters when the interval boundary coincides with a dose time — the .dose variant correctly handles the before/after concentration jump.
+The full decision rules are in the dose-aware interpolation and extrapolation vignette.

 # All partial AUC variants over a single window